MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

         \[IsSipEnabled \<Boolean?\>\]: Indicates whether the user is currently enabled for on-premises Skype for Business.
         \[SipDeploymentLocation \<String\>\]: Indicates a fully qualified DNS name of the Microsoft Online Communications Server deployment.
         \[SipPrimaryAddress \<String\>\]: Serves as a unique identifier for each user on the on-premises Skype for Business.
-      \[OnPremisesSyncEnabled \<Boolean?\>\]: true if this user object is currently being synced from an on-premises Active Directory (AD); otherwise the user isn't being synced and can be managed in Azure Active Directory (Azure AD).
+      \[OnPremisesSyncEnabled \<Boolean?\>\]: true if this user object is currently being synced from an on-premises Active Directory (AD); otherwise the user isn't being synced and can be managed in Microsoft Entra ID.
 Read-only.
 Supports $filter (eq, ne, not, in, and eq on null values).
       \[OnPremisesUserPrincipalName \<String\>\]: Contains the on-premises userPrincipalName synchronized from the on-premises directory.
-The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
+The property is only populated for customers who are synchronizing their on-premises directory to Microsoft Entra ID via Microsoft Entra Connect.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, in, startsWith).
       \[Onenote \<IMicrosoftGraphOnenote\>\]: onenote